dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### Amazon SageMaker

 If you aren't looking to translate, transcribe, or understand your content, perhaps you want to do something else with it.
-[Amazon SageMaker](https://aws.amazon.com/blogs/aws/sagemaker/) is a fully managed service enabling data scientists to build, train, and deploy maching learning models for any dataset.
+[Amazon SageMaker](https://aws.amazon.com/blogs/aws/sagemaker/) is a fully managed service enabling data scientists to build, train, and deploy machine learning models for any dataset.
 SageMaker will work with a variety of different platforms such as [TenserFlow](https://www.tensorflow.org/), [MXNet](https://mxnet.incubator.apache.org/), and others and through its managed capability will help data scientists make sense of their data faster and with greater accuracy.

 ![Amazon SageMaker](https://cdn.auth0.com/blog/aws-reinvent-2017/sagemaker.png)

 ### AWS DeepLens

-[AWS DeepLens](https://aws.amazon.com/blogs/aws/deeplens/) is a a wireless video camera and development kit that allows developers to get a better understanding of machine learning concepts.
+[AWS DeepLens](https://aws.amazon.com/blogs/aws/deeplens/) is a wireless video camera and development kit that allows developers to get a better understanding of machine learning concepts.
 DeepLens will be released next year and will come with various samples to help developers learn more about what's possible with machine learning and how to get started.

 ## IoT

 IoT is another buzzword that has been around for a little while but seems ready to take the world by storm.
-AWS had many announcements that will make working with IoT a much more pleasent experience than before.
+AWS had many announcements that will make working with IoT a much more pleasant experience than before.

 ### AWS IoT 1-Click